Skip to main content

 The Ring

-The ring (brand names: Annovera and NuvaRing) is a small, bendable ring that you insert into your vagina.
-(It kind of looks like one of those jelly bracelets from the 80s, but it feels a tiny bit stiffer.)
+The birth control ring (brand names: Annovera and NuvaRing) is a small, bendable plastic ring that you insert into your vagina.
 You leave it in place for three weeks at a time, then take it out for the fourth week.
-The ring works by giving off hormones that prevent your ovaries from releasing eggs.
-The hormones also thicken your cervical mucus, which helps to block sperm from getting to the egg in the first place.
+The main way the ring works is by giving off hormones that prevent your ovaries from releasing eggs.

 Different Types